simplex-chat/simplex-chat/blog/20230328-simplex-chat-v4-6-hidden-profiles.md

 One of the big issues, particularly in large groups, was inefficient retry strategy for sending messages in cases when the receiving message queue (mailbox) was out of capacity.

 This version increases the maximum retry period for "out-of-capacity" scenario to 1 hour, and also preserves this retry period in the database.
-So, if previously before the message expired in 48 hours there were up to ~2800 delivery attempts and up to ~45Mb wasted traffic per message (depending on how frequently the app was restarted), now there will be only ~50 retries, resulting in not more than 0.8Mb of traffic - up to 56x traffic reduction when sending messages to the large groups.
+So, if previously before the message expired in 48 hours there were up to ~2800 delivery attempts and up to ~45Mb wasted traffic per recipient (depending on how frequently the app was restarted), now there will be only ~50 retries, resulting in not more than 0.8Mb of traffic - up to 56x traffic reduction when sending messages to the large groups.

 This issue might not have affected you at all, and also solving it won't reduce overall traffic/battery usage by that factor - there are other inefficiences we will be addressing.
 But if you actively sent messages to large groups you should observe a substantial reduction of battery and traffic consumption.